Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

   (use "git restore <file>..." to discard changes in working directory)
         deleted:    names.txt
 ```
-#### here in the above example you can see that a file is accidently deleted if you want to get it back you can use restore command.
+#### Here in the above example you can see that a file is accidently deleted if you want to get it back you can use restore command.

 ```
 git restore <FileName>